RiemannFormer: A Framework for Attention in Curved Spaces

-A Riemannian metric $\mathbf{M}_i$ can be represented by a symmetric positive definite matrix, but for the sake of simplifying the problem, we preset it as a diagonal matrix:
+A Riemannian metric $\mathbf{M}_m$ can be represented by a symmetric positive definite matrix, but for the sake of simplifying the problem, we preset it as a symmetric positive definite diagonal matrix:

-where $s_i >0$ are learnable parameters.
-To further reduce the number of parameters, a simpler presetting, a scalar matrix $\mathbf{M}_m=s^m \mathbf{I}$ can be employed, where $\mathbf{I}$ is the identity matrix.
-This is also known as a conformal deformation of $ \mathbb{R}^D$.
-To impose the constraint $s < 1$, we may proceed by defining it as $s = \frac{\exp(w)}{\exp(w)+\alpha}$, where $w$ is a learnable parameter and $\alpha$ denotes a hyperparameter.
-Alternatively, one might opt for $s = \exp(w)$, which permits $s > 1$.
-For long sequences, we can decelerate the rate of exponential growth, by setting the parameter $s^{\log_{\beta}(m)}$.
-In addition, the learnable metric matrix of general form is given in the Appendix section.
+where $\langle \partial_i, \partial_i \rangle_{\mathbf{p}_m} = s^{(i)}_m$, the superscript $(i)$ denotes the component index.
+To enhance computational efficiency and reduce parametric complexity, we may constrain the metric tensor $\mathbf{M}_m$ to be a scalar matrix of the form $\mathbf{M}_{m} = s_m \mathbf{I}$, where $s_m > 0$.
+This choice is geometrically equivalent to inducing a \textbf{conformal deformation} on the standard Euclidean space $\mathbb{R}^D$.
+In our geometric framework, this matrix $\mathbf{M}_{m}$ is not merely a scaling factor; it is interpreted as the metric tensor that defines the local geometry of the tangent space at position $m$.
+Its primary function is to modulate the inner product, thereby assigning a notion of \textbf{semantic importance or saliency} to the token at that position.